Skip to main content

 Configuration Steps

-1. In the Genesys Cloud interface, go to Admin > Integrations.
+1. In the Genesys Cloud interface, click Menu in the upper-left corner and go to IT and Integrations > Integrations.

-2. Click + Integrations, find Web Services Data Actions, then click Install.
+2. Click Add Integration, find Web Services Data Actions, then click Install.

-3. Enter a name for your connection: Web Services Data Actions Integration.
+3. Enter a name for your connection, for example, Web Services Data Actions Integration.

 2. Click + Add Action and select the integration you created.

-3. Enter a name for your connection: Send Event to Cognigy.
+3. Enter a name for the action, for example, Send Event to Cognigy.

 1. On the Setup tab, go to the Contracts section.

-2. In Input Contract > JSON, paste the following JSON:
+2. In Input Contract > JSON, select JSON and paste the following JSON:

 {